Nittilina/uu-aspp2020-python-project/README.md

 # Gaussian Excited State Logfile Parser

-Reads output files obtained from Gaussian calculations of excited states (using the keyword 'TD').
+Reads output files obtained from Gaussian calculations of excited states (using the keyword `TD`).
 The script extracts the relevant data and prints it in the terminal as a table.

 ## Usage